Esri/esri-sharepoint-extensions-samples/README.md

 Samples around ArcGIS map web part to demonstrate different capabilities and possibilities on the dynamic web part connectivity feature.
 Each sample has it's own dedicated readme file to explain setup instructions and demonstrated capability.

 If you are first time user, please refer to the [instructions](../../#instructions) section.
 All samples share the same installation process.
-Once installation is completed, all sample web parts will be available within SharePoint pages.
+Once installation is completed, all sample web parts will be available within SharePoint page's web part gallery.

 You can head directly to the folders below and start looking around if you'd like.

-If you are interested in the current supported data format, please refer to [Current Structure](../../#current-structure) section

 ![App](./arcgis-sharepoint-extensions.gif)

 ## Features

 * [Sample consumer](./src/webparts/sampleConsumer)

+  sample consumer web part to show sales bar chart for selected restaurants on the map.

 * [Sample provider](./src/webparts/sampleProvider)

+  sample provider web part (donut chart) to filter US county polygons on the map.

 * [Search sample provider](./src/webparts/searchSampleProvider)

+  sample search web part to filter US county polygons on the map.

 ## Instructions

 * clone this repo
-* move to right folder
+* navigate to repo root folder
 * in the command line run:
   * `npm install`
   * `gulp bundle --ship`